nhgiang2154/shipment-delay-probability-prediction/README.md

 - Customs Clearance Time: The time required to clear customs for shipments.
 - Driver Behavior Score: An indicator of the driver's behavior based on driving patterns (scale 0-1).
 - Fatigue Monitoring Score: A score indicating the level of driver fatigue (scale 0-1).
-- These independent variables are used in conjunction to build and train the machine learning models for predicting the Base_Price.

 ## Technologies Used
 This project utilizes the following libraries and tools: